WalletScrutiny/WalletScrutinyCom/_android/com.coinhako.md

 ---

 Having a scan over the providers website and faq articles does not reveal any claims regarding the management of private keys.
-We would have to assume this wallet is custodial and with no published source code.
+We would have to assume this wallet is custodial.

 Our verdict: This “wallet” is probably custodial and therefore is **not verifiable**.